 What other sites exactly?
 You mean the Penuma subreddit that does some soft censorship (I posted once or twice asking questions about the complaints people have made on places like this forum and they weren't having it).
 I say "soft" because they do still let a good number of dissatisfied and/or Removal

 As someone who's moderated the only forum devoted to the topic of surgical penis enlargement for over a decade, I would strongly suggest taking my word that fat transfers aren't as "dangerous" as a rigid silicone implant, in-fact, the fat is your own tissue.
 That's neither here or there.

 options, there are a few popular & viable ones spoken of today: Hyaluronic Acid

 ): Temporary filler that provides instant volume.
 Temporary implies that you may require top-offs in the future as the product will absorb over time.
 Anecdotal evidence suggests HA

 (patent-enforced) is not only very expensive per volume, but uses a bovine carrier making it less ideal for penile application.
+Avoid silicone fillers.

 , are most popular here.
 Deciding what's best for an individual depends on a number of variables (advantages of temporary-vs-permanence, travel & costs, expertise of practitioner, etc.)